Dwyane Wade Injury: Out For The Season

 Dwyane Wade’s season has come to an end.
-Likely, his career as a Chicago Bull has also come to an end.
-During Chicago’s loss on Wednesday night, Dwyane Wade initially was diagnosed with a right elbow hyperextension.
-However, after the MRI results, the easily recoverable hyperextension was then diagnosed as a sprain and fractured elbow.
+Likely his career as a Chicago Bull has also come to an end.
+During Chicago loss on Wednesday night, Dwyane Wade initially was diagnosed with a right elbow hyperextension.
+However, after the MRI results the easily recoverable hyperextension was then diagnosed as a sprain and fractured elbow.
 With that, Dwyane Wade will not be playing another minute this season.

 The injury is just another blow for Chicago Bulls.
 Dwyane Wade was supposed to join forces with the young and talented Jimmy Butler to create a competitive team in the Eastern Conference.
-Throw in the experienced Rajon Rondo at point and the Chicago front office surely thought they had a team that could at least compete with the Cleveland Cavaliers.
-However, as every game passed, this dream is not becoming reality.
+Throw in the experienced Rajon Rondo at point, and the Chicago front office surely thought they had a team that could at least compete with the Cleveland Cavaliers.
+However, as every game passed this dream is not becoming reality.

-Dwyane Wade left the Miami Heat this past offseason after 13 years with the franchise.
+Dwyane Wade left the Miami Heat this past off-season after 13 years with the franchise.
 He left after Miami never could offer the huge payday that Wade wanted.
-Dwyane was after the money, and Chicago was willing to offer the All-Star veteran exactly that.
-The Bulls gave Wade a two-year, $47 million contract last offseason.
+So, Dwyane sought after the money and Chicago was willing to offer the All Star veteran exactly that.
+The Bulls gave Wade a two year, $47 million contract last offseason.
 Wade has a player option he can pick up with a player option at a guaranteed $24 million.
 However, the losing season hasn’t been the only drama surrounding the Chicago Bulls this year.
 Rondo spoke out against Dwyane Wade and Jimmy Butler earlier this season about how they were not good leaders for the young Bulls team.

 Below is the comment Rajon Rondo made on his Twitter account confronting Dwyane Wade and Jimmy Butler.